 Hinduism, Buddhism, Judaism, and Shi’a Islam completely accepted the assistive reproductive techniques including surrogacy, gamete donation, and fetal reduction along with intrauterine insemination (IUI), in-vitro fertilization (IVF), and pre-implantation genetic diagnosis (PGD).

 Whereas, surrogacy is a concern for Sunni Islam, however, they accept other assistive reproductive techniques.
 Protestants, Anglicans, and Coptic allow only IUI and IVF, but other techniques are not accepted.

 Therefore, religions play a major role in the social acceptance of surrogacy.

-Not only religion, but some country like China and Japan accepted IUI, IVF, PGD, but does not allow other techniques.
+Not only religion, but some countries like China and Japan accepted IUI, IVF, and PGD, but do not allow other techniques.

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.